When Quantum and Classical Models Disagree: Learning Beyond Minimum Norm Least Square: Examples of separation from classical to quantum models

 \subsection{Discrete Inputs VQCs}

-Several previous works have showed quantum advantage from learning tasks, especially using discrete inputs and cryptography primitives \cite{gyurik2023exponential, molteni2024exponential, jerbi2023quantum, liu2021rigorous, jerbi2024shadows}.
+Learning tasks involving discrete inputs and cryptography primitives have little real world applicability, but they remain interesting for theoretical purposes.
+They are indeed the only ones where a quantum advantage has been shown rigorously. \cite{gyurik2023exponential, molteni2024exponential, jerbi2023quantum, liu2021rigorous, jerbi2024shadows}.
 In this section, we detail an example of a quantum model that provably cannot be dequantized, and explain how it fits into our general theory.
 More details can be found in \cref{app:discreteLog}.

 Let the discrete logarithm unitary be defined as

 where $g$ is a prime number in $\llbracket 0, N-1\rrbracket$.

 Let $|\psi (x)\rangle = \bigotimes_{i=1}^n RY(x_i) |0^n\rangle$ and